Frequently Asked Questions

 A maximum of 60 transferable community college credits may be awarded, and a maximum of 90 transferable credits may be awarded if they are from a 4-year institution.

 International students may receive transfer credit for coursework taken outside the United States.
 The prospective student must provide a course-by-course translation of foreign transcripts prepared by a US-based credential evaluation agency.
-Further information may be obtained from our Registrar's office.
+Further information may be obtained from One-Stop Student Services.

 The final 30 credit hours of your degree must be completed at MacMurray College.